-Guidance & Selecting Facility Type
+Guidance & More Laws

-13.3 AASHTO Guidance on Selecting Bicycle Facility Type The 1999 AASHTO Guide provides some qualitative guidance on choosing the appropriate facility type.
-The facility selection guidance is largely centered on the skill levels of bicyclists and what types of facilities they prefer.
-The 1999 AASHTO Guide for the Development of Bicycle Facilities mentions three bicycle user types These were first defined in a 1994 FHWA report):

-The following descriptions are:
+The 1999 AASHTO Guide for the Development of Bicycle Facilities mentions three bicycle user types and the facilities best used.
+These were first defined in a 1994 FHWA report): The following descriptions are :

 Advanced (A cyclists) or experienced riders are generally using their bicycles as they would a motor vehicle.
-They are riding for convenience and speed and want direct access to destinations with a minimum of detour or delay.
+They are r iding for convenience and speed and want direct access to destinations with a minimum of detour or delay.
 They are typically comfortable riding with motor vehicle traffic; however, they need sufficient operating space on the traveled way or shoulder to eliminate the need for either themselves or a passing motor vehicle to shift position.